Dior to Unveil Men’s Summer 22 Collection, Co-designed with Travis Scott

 Spotted by paparazzi in Paris, the latter was seen wearing an oversized brown suede topcoat and a white T-shirt emblazoned with what appears to be the new collaborative logo, rumoured to be the first items from the upcoming collaboration.
 As a foretaste of what’s to come, we are pretty optimistic about the collection.

-Thankfully, we don’t have to wait long to uncover the collection.
+Thankfully, we don’t have to wait long to uncover what Dior and Travis Scott may have lined up for us.
 The French Maison will be presenting the looks through a livestream via their official website tomorrow at 8.30 pm SGT.
+As always, we’ve kept you a front row seat.